ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 established between the search root and the log entry, or a new search root may be created.
-The goal of monitoring a label is to efficiently ensure that, when these new parent nodes are created, they're created correctly such that searches for the same versions of a label continue converging to the same entries in the log.
+The goal of monitoring a label is to efficiently ensure that, when these new parent nodes are created, they're created correctly such that searches for the same versions of a label continue converging to the same log entries.

 Label owners MUST monitor their labels regularly, ensuring that past versions of the label are still correctly represented in the log and that any new versions